 This introductory programming course teaches students how to program in the C computer language, a fundamental skill for technology professionals.
 Students learn how to design and develop computer programs using standard strategies and techniques used in industry.
 Topics covered include how programs are structured, how arrays and strings can be processed, and how files are manipulated.

-Prerequisite(s): FIT1012.
-(PT) Offered at Providence, Providence CE
+Prerequisite(s): CSIS1000 or FIT1012 or FIT1025.
+(PT) Offered at Providence, Providence CE 4.5 Quarter Credit Hours

 CSIS1040 Fundamentals of Visual Basic